tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * To do this, you take the document and digital signature and check it against Joe's public key.

-* If the function succeeds then you know that the signature was actually signed by Joe and was not modified.
+* If the function succeeds, then you know that the signature was actually signed by Joe and was not modified.

 * In this case, Joe uses his private key to "sign" his identity, and the world can use his public key to verify the signature came from him.